Vegan Garlic Aioli

 This quick and easy garlic aioli makes a delicious dairy-free sandwich spread or dipping sauce for French fries, nuggets, or veggies.
 Vegan aioli is made without eggs or dairy in just minutes with a few simple ingredients.

-We love this plant-based garlic aioli and my family has a hard time choosing between this or vegan chipotle mayo, creamy horseradish sauce, and vegan tartar sauce on our sandwiches.
+We love this plant-based garlic aioli, and my family has a hard time choosing between it and our other favorites, including vegan chipotle mayo, creamy horseradish sauce, and vegan tartar sauce, on our sandwiches.

 If you have never had garlic aioli before, it’s similar to mayo but flavored with lemon and garlic.
 It makes regular mayo seem boring.

-I love this dairy-free garlic aioli on vegan turkey sandwiches, vegan bologna sandwiches, or used in seitan burgers, vegan chicken salad sandwiches, or chickpea salad sandwiches instead of mayonnaise.
+I love using this dairy-free garlic aioli on vegan turkey sandwiches, vegan bologna sandwiches, or in seitan burgers, vegan chicken salad sandwiches, or chickpea salad sandwiches as a substitute for mayonnaise.
 It also makes a great dipping sauce for tofu fries, fried zucchini, fried cauliflower, or vegan chicken nuggets.

-- Light Olive Oil - use light olive oil, extra virgin olive oil will have too strong of a flavor and overpower the garlic.
+- Light Olive Oil – Use light olive oil; extra virgin olive oil will have too strong a flavor and overpower the garlic.

-- Soy Milk or Ripple - plain unsweetened soy milk or the original Ripple has the best taste.
-It must be one of these two types of plant milk or it will not work the same.
+- Soy Milk or Ripple – plain unsweetened soy milk or the original Ripple has the best taste.
+It must be one of these two types of plant milk, or it will not work the same.
 You need enough protein in the milk to make the mayo emulsify and become firm.
 (Make sure to use plain soy milk, not vanilla.
-You can also use plain soy milk with sugar added, but I find that it makes the aioli a little sweet)!
+You can also use plain soy milk with sugar added, but I find that it makes the aioli a bit too sweet.)

 - Salt – for flavor.